-The maximum memsize that can be use for replaying is of course limited by the installed amount of memory and by the number of channels to be replayed.
+The maximum memsize that can be use for recording/generation is of course limited by the installed amount of memory and by the number of channels to be recorded/replayed.
 The following table gives you an overview on the maximum memsize in relation to the installed memory.